vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-service-startup-problems.md

 ## Resolution

-The following steps will help to resolve the issue:
+The following steps help to resolve the issue:

 1. Check the services and filter drivers for Microsoft Defender Antivirus.